Abkhazia: Within Russian Empire

+In 1904, the Gagra District was detached from the Sukhumi okrug and joined to the Black Sea Governorate after Duke Alexander of Oldenburg, a member of the Russian royalty, built a resort there.

+By the early 20th century, the Georgians, represented by Samurzakanians and Mingrelians, were the largest group in Abkhazia, but from the social point of view, they were the most disadvantaged and marginalised group, being agricultural workers with severe restrictions on their residential status.
+The Abkhaz and the Russians were the well-off groups which controlled large amounts of land and were well-represented in the nobility and bureaucracy.
+Armenians and Greeks were mostly involved in the tobacco industry.

 Within the Georgian Democratic Republic

 Following the October Revolution in Russia, the Transcaucasian Commissariat was set up in Southern Caucasus, which gradually took steps towards the independence.
 Transcaucasia declared its independence from Russia on 9 April 1918 as a federative republic.
 On 8 May 1918, the Bolsheviks seized power in Abkhazia and disbanded the local Abkhaz People's Council.
 It requested aid from the Transcausian authorities, which dispatched the Georgian People's Guard and defeated the rebels on 17 May.

 On 26 May 1918, Georgia declared independence from the Transcaucasian Federation, which dissolved on 28 May.
 On 8 June 1918, the Abkhaz People's Council signed a treaty with the Georgian National Council, which confirmed Abkhazia's status as an autonomy within the Georgian Democratic Republic.
 The Georgian army defeated another Bolshevik rebellion in the region.
 It remained part of Georgia after another Bolshevik revolt and a Turkish expedition were defeated in 1918.
 The Russian general and a leader of White movement Anton Denikin laid claims on Abkhazia and captured Gagra, but the Georgians counter-attacked in April 1919 and retook the city.
 Denikin's Volunteer Army was eventually defeated by the Red Army, and Bolshevik Russia signed an agreement with Georgia in May 1920, recognising Abkhazia as a part of Georgia.

 In 1919, a first election was held to the Abkhaz People's Council.
 The Council favoured being an autonomous region within Georgia, and it lasted until the Red Army invasion of Georgia in February 1921.
 On 20 March 1919, the newly elected Abkhazian People's Council adopted the "Act on Abkhazian Autonomy", which formalised the establishment of the Abkhazian Autonomy within the Georgian Democratic Republic.